orestispanago/FTP-alerts/README.md

 Sends:

-* an alert if last file was not modified within the past day, or
+* an alert if last file was not modified within the past day

-* a report with all last files stats if everything is OK
+* a report if everything is OK

+* an alert if FTP server offline

 ### Cron job